 I like to highlight the spreadsheet cells in red whenever this dollar amount exceeds a threshold in order to highlight positions where cash needs to be added.

-The current share price, it can be delayed by up to 20 minutes although I find it to be real-time.
+The current share price, which can be delayed by up to 20 minutes.
 To get this data we use the ticker symbol in Column A within the cell like this:

 Or we can use the ticker symbol directly in the cell like this:

 The real-time share price we’re targeting to add shares.
-For me this is usually based on the PE ratio so the function in this cell is:
+For most of my stocks this is usually based on the P/E ratio so the function in this cell is:

 =GoogleFinance("ULTA"; "EPS") * M22